-- Measure the right things: Every organization has safety measures, some of which are required by OSHA.
-However, it’s important to ask yourself if these measures and metrics truly tell you about the health of your safety process.
+Every organization has safety measures, some of which are required by OSHA.
+However, it’s important to ask yourself if these measures and metrics truly tell you about the health of your manufacturing safety process.
 Measures should help us see and track progress to your safety goal.

-- Commit to a sacred time & space: This principle supports making the interaction with safety easy.
-By committing to a time and space, you are showing your organization that safety is important and nothing takes precedence over it.
+This principle supports making the interaction with safety easy.
+By committing to a time and space, you are showing your organization that manufacturing safety is important and nothing takes precedence over it.
 By making the time and space sacred, meetings don’t get moved or canceled.
 In Milliken’s case, we chose to invest in the time and space and, though we spend 3X the amount on prevention than the industry average, our total investment is only half.
 Not only have we seen the number of incidents greatly reduced, but the severity of those incidents is also lower.
 By waiting to invest after the incident, the average company is spending twice as much for an incident rate that is 10X higher than what Milliken has seen.

-- Constant focus on awareness activities: The effectiveness of our safety processes carries serious weight.
+The effectiveness of our manufacturing safety processes carries serious weight.
 Safety can often become so serious a topic that it’s downright boring.
 Awareness Activities inject fun into our processes.
 We challenge teams to be creative and develop activities for their colleagues to participate in to remind them of important safety information.

 These principles are the infrastructure that allows production associates to take ownership of the manufacturing safety process.
-Contact Performance Solutions today to get started and improve your safety culture.
+Contact Performance Solutions today to get started and improve your safety cultures.